2200092/CS220AU-DP-2022/README.md

 The URL of the website can be found in the sidebar, under 'About'.
 The homepage uses the information in the `index.md` file.

 **CLARIFICATIONS**
-- All the photos used on my website are taken from Unsplash and the collages or photo montages with text I have made myself with photos from Unsplash too, but with a website called Canva.
+- All the photos used on my website are taken from Unsplash and the collages or photo montages with text I have made myself with photos from [Unsplash] too, but with a website called [Canva].
-- The text is checked by Grammarly.
+- The text is checked by [Grammarly].

 <br>

 ## Portfolio items
 The portfolio you submit needs to contain the following:

-1. **website** (80% of your overall mark) exploring the theme given.
+1. **website** exploring the theme given.
-2. **self-and peer-assessment** (10% of your overall mark) using the marking rubric in the `assessment.md` file.
+2. **self-and peer-assessment** using the marking rubric in the `assessment.md` file.
-3. **portfolio overview** (10% of your overall mark) providing a succinct overview of your portfolio, an outline of completed tasks (Log) and tasks to do (TODO) in this `README.md` file.
+3. **portfolio overview** providing a succinct overview of your portfolio, an outline of completed tasks (Log) and tasks to do (TODO) in this `README.md` file.

-After you finish these items, complete the `dp-checklist.md` file, download it and submit it on FASER.
-(Please keep this file in your repository as well after submitting.)
-In essence, you need to submit only one file on FASER, this `dp-checklist.md`.

-How to use this GitHub repository as a template for your submission, including how to submit your files on FASER is demonstrated in class.
-If anything is unclear, ask for clarification.

 <br>